Skip to main content

 • Cementum and periodontal ligament — These structures anchor the tooth root within the jawbone.

 When a tooth breaks, the severity of the fracture determines which layers are affected.
 A minor chip may only involve the enamel, while a more significant break could expose the dentine or pulp.
-For a detailed breakdown of each fracture type, see our complete guide to types of tooth fractures and treatments.
 This is why a professional assessment is important — the extent of damage is not always visible to the naked eye and may require dental imaging to evaluate properly.

 Decayed tooth before white filling treatment by Dr Kamran at Emergency Dentist London